zkhin/backend/README.md

 - A CloudFront Key Pair must be generated and added.
 To do so, one must login to the AWS Console using the account's *root* credentials.
 See [Setting up CloudFront Signed URLs](#setting-up-cloudfront-signed-urls) for details.

-#### SES

-_Once per AWS Account_

-To allow [SES](https://console.aws.amazon.com/ses/home) to send transactional emails from Cognito:

-- Add and verify the domain `real.app`.
-To do this you will need to be able to add a code to a TXT record on the `real.app` domain.
-- Configure the MAIL FROM domain of `mail.real.app`
-- If this is a production account, you will also want to configure DKIM for `real.app` in the SES interface.

-You must also confirm, using the SES interface,  the email address you wish to send email from (even if you've already confirmed the domain).
-By default `no-reply@real.app` will be used.
-You can either:

-- confirm that email address.
-You would want to do this for a brand-new production deployment, and possibly for a new staging or pre-production deployment.
-- alternatively, you can set the environment variable `SES_SENDER_ADDRESS` in a `.env` file in the `real-main` directory to an email address you control, and then confirm that email address in SES.

-#### SNS

-_Once per AWS Account_

-- Use [this guide](https://docs.aws.amazon.com/sns/latest/dg/sms_stats_cloudwatch.html#sns-viewing-cloudwatch-logs) to enable CloudWatch Logs for all SMS messages

 ### First-time stack deployment order

 Resource dependencies between the stacks make initial deployment tricky.
 Stacks should be deployed in this order: